Massage therapy services are available at Health & Wellness (4 Pettee Brook Lane, 2nd floor). We are unable to offer prenatal massages at this time.

 Make an Appointment

-Appointments are available six days a week with day and evening availability.
-Appointments may be booked at Health & Wellness (4 Pettee Brook Lane) or at Thrive, our Wellness Satellite Office at the Hamel Rec Center (5 Edgewood Road).
+Appointments are available two days a week with morning and afternoon availability.
+Appointments may be booked at Health & Wellness.

 For a list of our massage therapists, visit our Staff page.